Addressing Misconceptions About The Dakota Access Pipeline

 Who is behind the Dakota Access Pipeline protest?

 The most vocal opposition was supported by several well-funded activist groups that are opposed to the development and use of all fossil fuels, and who ignore the safety and benefits of the pipeline in order to further their membership and fund-raising efforts.
 Research has shown that environmental groups paid out-of-state people to travel to North Dakota to protest and get arrested - many of which spread false narratives about the pipeline to incite further unrest.

 How does the pipeline benefit Native Americans?

 Multiple Native American tribes in the U.S. benefit from oil and gas development on their land.
 In North Dakota, the Mandan, Hidatsa and Arikara (MHA) Nation recently negotiated a more favorable tax revenue sharing arrangement with the state from new oil and gas activity on trust and fee lands.
-The tribe earns this revenue based on the amount of oil produced on their land, revenue which makes up a large portion of their annual budget.
-As of March 2019, about 20% of North Dakota's oil production took place on MHA Nation land.
+The tribe (also known as the Three Affiliated Tribes) earns this revenue based on the amount of oil produced on their land, with 80% of its budget coming from oil and gas royalties and revenues.
+The Three Affiliated Tribes use Dakota Access to transport more than 60% of the oil they produce.
 Accordingly, their members stand to suffer significant losses if the Dakota Access Pipeline is shut down and Bakken production fails to recover or declines as a result.